Christian Olde Wolbers: Powerflo

-Contributions
+Angst Fabrik

+In March 2025, Olde Wolbers announced that he was forming a new band named Angst Fabrik that is in the process of recording and publishing their debut studio album in 2026.
+The name Angst Fabrik literally translates from German to English as "Fear Factory".

+Guest appearances and production work

-He contributed upright bass to Devin Townsend's second album Infinity in 1998.
+Olde Wolbers contributed upright bass to Devin Townsend's second album Infinity in 1998.
 In 2006, he helped produce and mix Mnemic's third album, Passenger, and also produced Bleed the Sky's Murder the Dance and Threat Signal's debut album, Under Reprisal.
 In 2008, he produced End of the Rope's new album, Till It Bleeds and in 2009, Wolbers produced Years in the Darkness for Arkaea and the album Fallen Empires for Our Last Enemy.
 He filled in as live guitarist for Korn for the first three shows of their European tour.
 He appears as a guest guitar player on the EP This World by breakbeat production group The Autobots.
 He produced the vocals for God Forbid's Earthsblood, co-wrote and played bass on Snoop Dogg's album Paid tha Cost to Be da Boss.
 He helped Cypress Hill with their rock outfit and wrote songs for their Stoned Raiders and Skull & Bones albums.
 He also played on two songs on Soulfly's debut in 1998.
 In 2017 he played bass for Isolated Antagonist for their album Oblivion.

 Sport

 As a teenager, Olde Wolbers was a goalkeeper at the youth academy of Belgian professional football club Germinal Ekeren, and was the team's reserve goalkeeper for several games in the Belgian Second Division.
 At 17, he was suspended for having long hair and tattoos, and chose to concentrate on his music career.
 Olde Wolbers also played wide receiver and defensive back for the Antwerp Diamonds of the Belgian Football League.
 Since moving to the United States, he has played regularly for the Los Angeles-based amateur team Hollywood United, and currently played for Angel City FC in the semi-professional Los Angeles Premier League.
-Olde Wolbers is also the founder and owner of Aviata Sports, a manufacturer of goalkeeper gloves.
+He is also the founder and owner of Aviata Sports, a manufacturer of goalkeeper gloves.